WebAssembly/design/DynamicLinking.md

 #  define IMPORT __attribute__ ((visibility ("default")))
 #endif

-typedef void (*PF)();
+typedef void (**PF)();

 IMPORT PF imp();
-EXPORT void exp() { imp()(); }
+EXPORT void exp() { (*imp())(); }
 ```
-This code would generate a WebAssembly module with imports for:
+This code would, at a minimum, generate a WebAssembly module with imports for:
 * the function `imp`
-* the table(s) used for indirectly-callable functions
+* the heap used to perfom the load, when dereferencing the return value of `imp`
-* the linear memory used to implement the heap
+* the table used to perform the pointer-to-function call

 and exports for:
 * the function `exp`

+A more realistic module using libc would have more imports including:
-* the imported table(s) and linear memory (so that other modules may
+* an immutable `i32` global import for the offset in linear memory to place
-  import this one)

-The host-specific loader can then simply connect the imports
-and exports at instantantiation-time.
+  global [data segments](Modules.md#data-section) and later use as a constant
+  base address when loading and storing from globals
+* an immutable `i32` global import for the offset into the indirect function
+  table at which to place the modules' indirectly called functions and later
+  compute their indices for address-of

-One extra detail is what
-to use as the [module name](Modules.md#imports) for imports (since
+One extra detail is what to use as the [module name](Modules.md#imports) for
-WebAssembly has a two-level namespace).
-One option is to have a single default
+imports (since WebAssembly has a two-level namespace).
+One option is to have a
-module name for all C/C++ imports/exports (which then allows the toolchain to
+single default module name for all C/C++ imports/exports (which then allows the
-put implementation-internal names in a separate module, avoiding the need for
+toolchain to put implementation-internal names in a separate namespace, avoiding
-`__`-prefix conventions).
+the need for `__`-prefix conventions).

 To implement run-time dynamic linking (e.g., `dlopen` and `dlsym`):
 * `dlopen` would compile and instantiate a new module, storing the compiled